Inadmissibility and Other Problems

 Traveling Outside of the United States After Filing the Case

-Our software completes an application for advance parole.
-This does not mean that it is prudent to use the advance parole document.
+We always apply for advance parole.
+However, this does not mean that it is prudent to use the advance parole document.
 In rare cases, even immigrants with an advance parole document should not leave the United States while their case is pending.
-Speak with a qualified immigration attorney if you have any questions about traveling while your case is in process.
+You should speak with us prior to traveling with advance parole.

 Overstaying a Visa Prior to Filing the Case